openlab-at-city-tech/openlab/wp-content/plugins/wti-like-post/readme.txt

 = Is this compatible with multisite set up? =
 Yes, this is (PRO Version).

+= Can this plugin work with Buddypress Activity component? = Yes, the PRO Version has this functionality.
+Yes, this is (PRO Version).

+= Can user be redirected to a Thank You page after successful voting? = Yes, with the PRO Version you can specify the redirect page url where user will be redirected after successful voting.

+= Is there any hook available? =
+Yes, there are 3 hooks available with the PRO Version.
+There is one action hook using which you can send notification to admin or user on successful voting.

 = Can I restrict the user from revoting? =
 Yes, you can do this.
 There is admin setting available.
 You can completely disallow a user from revoting or allow after a given period of time.